-- 6.1 We ensure that at least one person with a current First Aid at Work, preferably including paediatric training, certificate is on our premises at all times, when pupils are present.
-All new nursery and pre-school staff within our Early Years will undertake this first aid training.
-All first aid certificates will be displayed. - 6.2 No outing from school is undertaken without the presence of at least one person with a first aid qualification, present on and off site. - 6.3 We keep a written record of all accidents or injuries and first aid treatment, and we inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
-Records are stored confidentially in Medical Tracker.
-The recording of an accident is carried out in confidence at all times by the person administering first aid. - 6.4 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist or a nurse and we have a clear procedure for managing this.
+- 6.1 We ensure that at least one person with a current First Aid at Work, preferably including paediatric training, certificate is on our premises at all times when pupils are present. - 6.2 No off-site trip from school is undertaken without the presence of at least one person with a first aid qualification. - 6.3 We keep an electronic or written record of all accidents or injuries and first aid treatment, and we inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
+Records are stored confidentially in Medical Tracker - 6.4 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist or a nurse and we have a clear procedure for managing this.
+Medicine (both prescription and non-prescription) must only be administered to a child where written permission for that particular medicine has been obtained from the child's parent or carer.